A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: Introduction

 \section{Introduction}

-Cardiovascular diseases (CVDs) are the primary cause of mortality and morbidity in industrialized nations and pose a significant burden on health care systems worldwide~\cite{laslett2012worldwide,timmis2020european,wilkins2017european}.
-Despite continuous advances in diagnostic and therapeutic modalities that provide a wealth of medical data, the optimal treatment of CVDs remains a major challenge~\cite{smith2011euHeart}.
-In no small part, this is due to the highly complex multiphysics nature of cardiac function --- the heart is an electrically controlled mechanical pump driving blood through the circulatory system --- but also due to the lack of efficient tools which would allow the comprehensive analysis of large and disparate datasets acquired in the clinic.
-Computer models of cardiac electro-mechanics (EM) show high promise to fill this void.
-Computational modeling and simulation of cardiac EM offers a framework that is able to capture mechanistic relations between clinical observations quantitatively.
-As such, they are increasingly used as a clinical research tool and, potentially, will evolve in the future towards a clinical modality that aides in diagnosis, therapy stratification and planning to better inform clinical decision making.
-In particular, mechanistic patient-specific cardiac EM model may be able to stratify therapies and make predictions on the acute outcomes of therapies altering EM function such as valve repair/replacement, stenting procedures, or pacing therapies such as CRT.
-Their ability to predict acute therapeutic outcomes, once proven, will pave the way towards precision cardiology where therapies are tailored for individual patients .
+Cardiovascular diseases (CVDs) are the primary cause of mortality and morbidity in industrialized nations, posing a significant burden on health care systems worldwide~\cite{laslett2012worldwide,timmis2020european,wilkins2017european}.
+Despite continuous diagnostic and therapeutic advances, their optimal treatment remains a challenge~\cite{smith2011euHeart}.
+In no small part, this is due to the complex multiphysics nature of cardiovascular function -- the heart is an electrically controlled mechanical pump driving blood through the circulatory system.
+Advanced clinical modalities provide a wealth of disparate data, but effective tools allowing their comprehensive quantitative analysis are lacking.
+Computer models able to capture mechanistic relations between clinical observations quantitatively show promise to fill this void.
+In recent single physics cardiac electrophysiology (EP) studies, the added value of models in improving therapy stratification \cite{arevalo2016arrhythmia} and planning \cite{prakosa2018personalized,strocchi2020simulating} has been demonstrated already.

-Such advanced clinical applications of cardiac EM models critically depend on their ability i) to comprehensively represent mechanisms underlying a broader range of physiological EM function, and, ii) to tailor models to approximate -- with acceptable fidelity -- anatomy and physiology in a patient-specific manner.
-Such comprehensive EM models are of significant complexity as the interplay between all major components governing a heart beat must be taken into account.
-Key components comprise a model of cardiac electophysiology (EP) to produce electrical activation and repolarization patterns, cardiac mechanics to describe deformation, and the coupling between these physics by myofilament models accounting for active contraction and relaxation under given loading conditions imposed by a circulatory system.
+Multiphysics models of cardiovascular EM are even more challenging to apply in a clinical context.
+Their utility depends on the ability to comprehensively represent mechanisms underlying a broader range of physiological function, and to tailor these to approximate -- with acceptable fidelity -- anatomy and cardiovascular function of a given patient.
+Such models are complex as all major mechanisms governing a heart beat bidirectionally interact with each other and, thus, must be taken into account.
+These comprise models of cardiac EP producing electrical activation and repolarization patterns that drive EM coupling to models of contractile function, cardiac mechanics describing deformation and stresses under given mechanical boundary and hemodynamic loading conditions imposed by the intra-thoracic embedding of the heart and the circulatory system, respectively.